 Boat Tours – Dolphin and Whale Watching

-However, for those who love being out on the water, many boat companies get up close and personal with this awe-inspiring natural wonder.
+For those who love being out on the water, many boat companies get up close and personal with this awe-inspiring natural wonder.

 Most tours include a snack or a lunch; some include whale and/or dolphin watching, and some even offer the opportunity to jump in the water and do some snorkeling.

 - Note: Just be cautious: Weather can be unpredictable, so if you’re on a tight schedule, and only have one day for the boat excursion, understand that there’s always a chance it could be canceled if the seas don’t cooperate.